-When evaluating our executive officer compensation program for 2022, in addition to market data provided by Aon from its global life sciences survey database, the Compensation Committee also reviewed compensation data for executive officers of a peer group of companies, as disclosed in the SEC filings of each of the companies available as of October 2021 (collectively, the "2022 market data").
-When developing the proposed list of the peer group companies to be used to assist in making compensation decisions for 2022, the companies selected had a market capitalization of less than \$300 million, revenue of less than \$100 million and headcount of less than 100.
-Based on these criteria, in the fourth quarter of 2021, Aon recommended, and the Compensation Committee approved, the following peer group of companies for 2022 (the "2022 peer group"):
+When evaluating our executive officer compensation program for 2023, in addition to market data provided by Aon from its global life sciences survey database, the Compensation Committee also reviewed compensation data for executive officers of a peer group of companies, as disclosed in the SEC filings of each of the companies available as of November 2022 (collectively, the "2023 market data").
+When developing the proposed list of the peer group companies to be used to assist in making compensation decisions for 2023, the companies selected had a market capitalization of less than \$325 million, revenue of less than \$100 million and headcount of less than 100.
+Following its review of 2023 market data and consistent with Aon's recommendations, the Compensation Committee determined that the 2023 target total cash compensation (the sum of base salary and target annual cash incentive) of our executive officers should be generally aligned with between the 10th and 25th percentile of the 2023 peer group.

-Allena Pharmaceuticals, Inc. Ampio Pharmaceuticals, Inc. aTyr Pharma Inc. Cardiff Oncology, Inc. Cidara Therapeutics, Inc.
+aTyr Pharma Inc. Cardiff Oncology, Inc. Capricor Therapeutics, Inc. CymaBay Therapeutics, Inc. Equillium, Inc. Inmune Bio, Inc. Kinnate Biopharma Inc. Leap Therapeutics, Inc.

-INmune Bio, Inc.

-Kintara Therapeutics, Inc.

-Leap Therapeutics, Inc.

 MediciNova, Inc.

-MEI Pharma, Inc.

-Metacrine, Inc.

 Oncternal Therapeutics, Inc.

-Otonomy, Inc.

 Ovid Therapeutics Inc.

 Reneo Pharmaceuticals, Inc.

+Savara Inc.

+Surface Oncology, Inc.

+Tyra Biosciences, Inc.

-TRACON Pharmaceuticals, Inc.
+Viking Therapeutics, Inc.